Lana-L/lines-game/README.md

 - Balls that compress on bounce. ✅

-- Game win condition: getting more points than the king (100), winning sound plays and graphics change (the player is now the king).
+- Game win condition: getting more points than the champion (top person on the leaderboard), winning sound plays and graphics change (the player is now the king).
 Then the game continues.

 - Old school 8 bit sounds for bouncing balls. ✅